turingschool/md_launch_curriculum/README.md

     - Define relational data and data normalization
     - Create a Database with Postgresql and PgAdmin
 * 💡[Lab/Exercise](/Mod2/Labs/Week1/IntroToDatabases.md)
-        * Lab Project: Create Database for MessageLogger (not connected) with Message Table
+        * Lab Project: Create Database for Library (not connected)
 * ➡️[Preparation: SQL CRUD](/Mod2/Preparation/SQLCRUD.md)
 * 🎒[Lesson: SQL CRUD](/Mod2/Lessons/Week1/SQLCRUD.md)
     - Use SQL to SELECT, INSERT, REMOVE and UPDATE records
     - Use basic WHERE clause to filter records
-        * Lab Project: Use SQL to insert and query message records in the DB
+        * Lab Project: Use SQL to insert and query library records in the DB
 ### Week 2
 * ➡️[Preparation: TDD](/Mod2/Preparation/TDD.md)
 * Lesson: Test Driven Development
     - Describe the benefits of TDD
     - Practice a TDD workflow
+* Lab/Exercise
+    * Lab Project: use TDD to create classes for library records
 * Lesson: Git for Pairs
     - Outline a workflow for collaborating on a single repository
     - Identify and resolve merge conflicts